Arica Schuett

 Ph.D.
 Candidate, Political Science, Emory University

-I am a Ph.D. candidate in the political science department at Emory University.
+I am a Ph.D. candidate in the political science department at Emory University, where I study mass Black politics in the post-Obama era.

-I graduated with a B.A. in Economics and minors in International Studies and French from the University of Washington in 2019.
-Before getting my bachelor's degree I worked as a visual artist in Seattle where I also taught drawing and painting at The Gage Academy of Art after studying in the atelier of Mark Kang-O'Higgins.
-A custom-painted piano of mine is housed permanently in the lobby of Seattle's classical radio station KING FM.
+I earned a B.A. in Economics from the University of Washington in 2019.
+Before college I worked as a visual artist and bartender in my hometown of Seattle.
+I taught drawing and painting at The Gage Academy of Art, and one of my custom-painted pianos is housed permanently in the lobby of Seattle's classical radio station, KING FM.